futianfan/DST/README.md

 ```bash
 python src/denovo_{$prop}.py 5000
 ```
-`5000` is number of oracle calls in experiments.
+- `5000` is number of oracle calls.

 - input
   - `save_model/{$prop}_*.ckpt`: saved GNN model. * is number of iteration or epochs.